-Several years ago, when I just had one school-age kiddo, I wrote a bunch of summer activity ideas on popsicle sticks and placed them in a Bored Jar.
-I can’t recall who or what gave me the idea for this Summer Boredom Busters Jar, but I remember that it ended up being a really annoying thing.
+Several years ago, when I just had one school-age kiddo, I made my first Bored Jar — I wrote a bunch of summer activity ideas on popsicle sticks and placed them in a wide-mouth mason jar.
+I can’t recall who or what gave me the idea for this Summer Boredom Busters Jar.
+As we’ve already established it’s pretty ubiquitous, but I remember that first Bored Jar ended up being a REALLY ANNOYING thing to me.
 LOL!
-All too often as we used it, my oldest, Attalie, would pull out a popsicle stick, and then I’d be kicking myself for including that idea.
-It must have seemed like a good one when I wrote it, but now I didn’t feel like helping her do it, or loading the kids up and driving there or whatever the case may be.
+All too often my oldest, Attalie, would pull out a popsicle stick, and then I’d be kicking myself for including that idea.
+It must have seemed like a good one when I wrote it, but now I didn’t feel like helping her do it, or loading the kids up and driving there, etc.

 I’ve wised up since then, and now I color code my sticks using colorful masking tape.

-I’ve wised up since then, and now I color code my popsicle sticks using colorful Scotch Expressions masking tape (man I just love this stuff… I seriously use it for everything).
+This is THE BEST tip so listen up!
+I’ve wised up since that first jar, and now I color code my popsicle sticks using colorful Scotch Expressions masking tape (man I just love this stuff… I seriously use it for everything).
 Also use the tape to create a category key.
-You could do this on the side of the bored jar, but I prefer to keep my key on the top of the fridge since I don’t necessarily want to deal with the kids knowing which summer boredom busters I’m including/excluding; more on that in a minute.
+You could put the key on the side of the bored jar, but I prefer to keep mine stashed on the top of the fridge since I don’t necessarily want to deal with the kids knowing which summer boredom busters I’m including/excluding — more on that in a second.

-A lot of people suggest using a permanent marker like a Sharpie, to write the activity ideas on the popsicle sticks, but the wood causes the marker to bleed so bad.
-I find that a regular pen works best for making the Pick-An-Activity Sticks.
+A lot of people suggest using a permanent marker like a Sharpie, to write the activity ideas on the popsicle sticks, but the wood causes the marker to bleed ugh.
+Instead I find that a regular ballpoint or gel pen works best for writing on wood so use that for making your Pick-An-Activity Sticks.

 You could divide up your summer activity ideas sticks any number of ways, depending on your circumstances and whatever is most important/annoying to you.
 Here are the categories I’m using for my Bored Jar: